 Thrifty Tip #2: There is a cafe at the top boasting stunning panoramic views, but you don't have to buy a pricey breakfast or a round of drinks to enjoy this view.
 There are hundreds of openings, viewpoints, and nooks from which you can get a stunning photo and enjoy the view.
 However, if you want to avoid the tourist rush, come in the morning or late afternoon.

-The House of Terror seemed to be on every “What to do in Budapest” list I found on the internet, so we decided to check it out.
+The House of Terror seemed to be on every “What to do in Budapest” list, so we decided to check it out.
 This museum is meant to tell the story of communist and fascist regimes in Hungary, and also serve as a memorial to those who were tortured there.

 However, this museum was a disappointment on all levels.
 They didn't offer any student discounts, and tickets were shockingly expensive.
 The museum was poorly organized: no audioguide, and just a few pieces of paper with information in English in 8-point font.
 Everything else on the exhibits, videos, and plaques to read was in Hungarian.
 Exhibits seemed tossed together without thought, and it was very hard to follow the “story” of the museum.
 The exhibits themselves had a very negative and strange message, and it left us confused and frustrated.
 I'd recommend passing on this tourist attraction.

-I’d seen photos of the Budapest Parliament House at dusk and knew that I wanted to watch the sunset here.
+I saw the Parliament house at dusk and knew that I wanted to watch the sunset here.
 We took an easy metro ride over to the station opposite the Parliament House (Batthany ter) an hour or so before sunset and found a spot to sit on the ledge.
 It was wonderful to watch the lights slowly turn on as the sunset faded — a must-do in Budapest.
 Pack snacks, picnics, drinks, and a blanket or jacket for the evening.
-There isn’t much for food or drink right nearby this metro station or area, and it can get chilly after sunset.
+There isn't much for food or drink right nearby this metro station or area, and it can get chilly after sunset.

 Thrifty Tip #3: Take public transportation!
 There are no Ubers here, and taxis can cost a decent amount, so opt for tram, train, and bus service to get around the massive city of Budapest.
 The city really isn't walkable if you have a short time and want to hit multiple attractions.
 I highly recommend getting one of the 10-pack metro passes (purchase from a machine or ticket counter in an underground metro station).
 This will get you 10 separate trips around the city for cheap.
 Just remember to validate a new ticket each time by punching a hole at the stall in the station.